richardatval/www.yesproject.org/_posts/2017-07-13-jordan-s-future-is-bright-with-thanks-to-specialist-support-from-the-bridge.md

 Jordan and his mum also improved their communication through the support of mediation, which resulted in less arguments at home.

 Jordan went on to enrolling with a college to achieve his functional skills in Maths and English and he is now working towards achieving his GCSE’s.
-Upon leaving the Yes Project, Vickee referred Jordan to the Social Inclusion Team at his college to ensure he is being provided support going forward
+Upon leaving the Yes Project, Vickee referred Jordan to the Social Inclusion Team at his college to ensure he is being provided support going forward.

+> The YES Project has supported me in so many ways...I can take part in a range of activities such as creating music, graffiti and other arts and it also helped me to get back into the gym.
+It has helped me get my confidence back.